1963 Togolese coup d'état: Account of assassination by U.S. Ambassador Leon B. Poullada

 The U.S. Ambassador, Leon B. Poullada, provided the following account of the assassination of Olympio:

 Account of assassination by Dina Olympio

 After moving to the Republic of Dahomey right after the attack, Dina Olympio, the widow of Sylvanus Olympio (whom she called Sylvan), provided her account of the assassination:

 Account of Étienne Eyadéma

-Etienne Eyadéma, one of the leaders of the coup, provided his account of the assassination claiming that he himself had pulled the trigger:
+Eyadéma provided his account of the assassination claiming that he himself had pulled the trigger:

+Although he also boasted about having personally killed Olympio to different media including Time and Paris-Match shortly after the coup, Eyadéma would deny responsibility decades later.

 Aftermath

 As the first military coup d'état in the newly independent French and British countries of Africa, the event had a large impact throughout Africa and around the world.
 Multiple African countries condemned the attack and the event became a key lesson in the formation of the Organisation of African Unity (OAU), completed months after the coup.
 The charter of the OAU claims "unreserved condemnation, in all its forms, of political assassination, as well as of subversive activities on the part of neighboring States or any other State".